stellyes/localconvert/readme.md

 When contributing, please test:
 - Password protection (correct/incorrect passwords)
 - Both processing modes (convert and upscale)
-- Different upscale factors (2x, 4x)
+- Different upscale factors (2x, 3x, 4x)
 - Common formats (JPG, PNG, GIF)
 - Images with transparency
 - Large files (>10MB)
 - Batch uploads (10+ files)
-- Error handling (missing dependencies, invalid images)
+- Error handling (missing credentials, network issues)
-- Both GPU and CPU modes (if possible)
+- Fallback to Lanczos when Cloudinary not configured

 ## License

 This project is open source and available under the MIT License.

-Real-ESRGAN is licensed under the BSD 3-Clause License.
+Cloudinary is a commercial service with a free tier.
+See their website for terms of service.

 ## Support